Monetary Policy Committee

 Professor Caroline Saunders holds a PhD in Agricultural Economics.
 She is currently Professor of International Trade and the Environment and Director, Agribusiness and Economics Research Unit, at Lincoln University.
 Professor Saunders is a Director on the board of Landcare Research NZ, and sits on the Biosecurity Ministerial Advisory Committee.
 She is a former director of AgriQuality and Council member for the Royal Society of New Zealand.
 Professor Saunders has been appointed for a four year term from April 2019-2023.

 Professor Bob Buckle is Professor Emeritus at Victoria University of Wellington.
 He was Pro Vice-Chancellor and Dean of the Victoria Business School from 2008 to 2017; Principal Adviser at NZ Treasury from 2000 to 2008, Chair of the Economic Committee of APEC, Chair of the Government’s 2009-10 Tax Working Group, and Chair of the External Panel for Treasury’s Long-Term Fiscal Statement in 2012.
 He chairs review teams for European Foundation for Management Development (EFMD) and is an ambassador for Victoria Business School’s ‘Great Futures’ scholarships.
-Professor Buckle has been appointed for a three year term from April 2019-2022.
+Professor Buckle has been re-appointed for a three year term from 1 April 2022.